- Home

 - 7

 Taste and adjust seasoning if needed.
 Divide among four shallow bowls and serve immediately while hot.
 For optimal blood sugar control, eat the chickpeas and vegetables first, then enjoy the pasta.
-This eating sequence can help minimize glucose spikes.
+This eating sequence can help minimize glucose spikes by up to 73% according to recent research.

 📊 Nutrition Per Serving